Dpdl-io/DpdlEngine/doc/addon_plugins/Dpdl_Wasm_runtime.md

 Many compiler toolchains nowadays can target also WASM (eg. for C/C++, Rust, JavaScript, etc..).
 Wasm can than be executed via a dedicated runtime in browsers, embedded nodes or Desktops.

-Also Dpdl supports loading and accessing exported Wasm module functions and constructs.
+Also <ins>**Dpdl** supports loading and accessing exported Wasm module functions and constructs</ins>.
 This allows to re-use many libraries and functions compiled to wasm directly in Dpdl.

-To cover at best many use cases and technologies, DpdlEngine provides 2 distinct runtimes for executing wasm, each of them providing functionalities to sweet particular use cases.
-The dpdl language plug-ins have been developed on top of popular open source wasm runtimes available (see References below).

-The wasm runtime included supports also **WASIX**, a superset of **WASI (Web Assembly System Interface)**, and **Emscripten** as pluggable extensions.

-The Wasm dpdl language plug-in provided enables <ins>also to **compile WebAssembly**</ins> text format code (WAT) to WebAssembly binary format (WASM) directly, which can than be executed in the selected wasm runtime available.

 **Example (compiling WAT and call wasm module functions from 'dpdl' and from 'javascript'):**